-An Easy to Build Plyo Box for High Intensity Workouts
+An Easy to Build Plyometric Box for High Intensity Workouts

 I am a certified personal trainer, and obviously I love to work out!
-I may be a glutton for punishment but I really love high intensity workouts… A lot of these workouts use a plyometric (plyo) box (which increases the intensity of the workout and elevates the heart rate) and I decided to build my own.
+I may be a glutton for punishment but I really love high intensity workouts… A lot of these workouts use a 3-in-1 plyometric (plyo) box (which increases the intensity of the workout and elevates the heart rate) and I decided to build my own.
 The DIY plans to build a plyo box for workouts is for a 12-14-16 box (meaning there are three different height levels) which is constructed out of 3/4″ plywood with supports inside for stability.
 The hard edges of the plywood are sanded down or rounded with a router.
-This is a really easy and inexpensive build!
+This is a really easy and inexpensive build, and the DIY plyometric box is an excellent addition to any home gym!

 - 1 – 4′ x 4′ sheet of 3/4″ plywood